 What is an EMR system?

 An EMR system is well-defined as an electronic record of health-linked information of patients; and the records can be generated, collected, controlled, and accessed by authorized clinicians, clinical staff, and health care providers.
 Electronic medical records are in fact digital archives of patient records that can be organized into digitally accessible archives.
-Check out the benefits of EMR for patients in this blog.
+Check out the benefits of an EMR for patients in this blog.

-Following are the advantages of EMR;
+Following are the benefits of an EMR:

 Physicians can electronically access clinical data, patient records, lab reports, and diagnostic documents, and can record clinical procedures.
 Electronic medical records can be effectively used in most clinical settings, medical practices, nursing homes, outpatient, inpatient, traumas, and intensive and managed care settings.